sphinx-doc/sphinx-intl/README.rst

 0.9.1 (Unreleased)
 -------------------
+* Add flake8 test and fix some errors.

 0.9.0 (2013/4/7)
 -----------------
-* first release.
-* provide these commands:
+* First release that provides these commands:

   * update
   * build